 04.02 Action Matrix Deviation.
 Any regulatory action taken that is inconsistent with the range of actions described in the pertinent column of the Action Matrix, as described in detail in section 11.06.

 04.03 Action Matrix Inputs.
-Inspection findings and that are used to determine a plant’s Action Matrix column.
+Inspection findings and parallel PI findings that are used to determine a plant’s Action Matrix column.

 04.04 Annual Assessment Cycle.
 The assessment period from January 1st through December 31st of each year.